-Signed into law by President Biden on March 11, 2021, the American Rescue Plan Act (ARPA) allocates \$1.9 trillion for COVID-19 relief and economic recovery.
-In all, North Carolina has received more than \$31.4 billion in ARPA aid to state agencies, individuals, businesses, and other entities.
+Signed into law by President Biden on March 11, 2021, the American Rescue Plan Act (ARPA) allocated \$1.9 trillion for COVID-19 relief and economic recovery.
+State agencies, individuals, businesses, and other entities in North Carolina have received more than \$31.4 billion in ARPA aid.
 This includes \$5.4 billion to North Carolina's state government in State Fiscal Recovery Funds (SFRF) appropriated through North Carolina's budget process.

 All SFRF funds have been appropriated to support state agencies, local organizations, and State-recognized tribes across more than 200 unique projects.
-More than a third of all SFRF funds have been disbursed to recipients.
-SFRF dollars are disbursed by request based on timelines agreed upon by each recipient.
+SFRF dollars are disbursed by request based on timelines agreed upon by each recipient, and more than one third of North Carolina's SFRF funding has been disbursed to date.

 North Carolina is committed to an efficient, equitable, and long-lasting recovery.
-The SFRF appropriations are intended to assist families most impacted by the pandemic, upgrade the state's infrastructure, prepare the workforce, promote business development and innovation, and position government to best serve people's needs.
+The SFRF appropriations are intended to assist families most impacted by the pandemic, upgrade the state's infrastructure, prepare the workforce, promote business development and innovation, and position the government to best serve people's needs.

-The North Carolina Pandemic Recovery Office (NCPRO), which was established in May 2020 to coordinate the state's fiscal response to the pandemic, will administer these funds.
+The North Carolina Pandemic Recovery Office (NCPRO), established in May 2020 to coordinate the state's fiscal response to the pandemic, is administering these critical funds.
 NCPRO has developed effective systems for distributing, tracking, monitoring, and auditing funds while providing technical guidance to recipients of ARPA funding.

-NCPRO also facilitates two key working groups to support successful implementation of SFRF programs: an Interagency Recovery Working Group of recipients of SFRF funds and a Local Stakeholders Working Group of entities supporting capacity building, planning, and technical assistance for local units receiving Local Fiscal Recovery Funds (LFRF).
+NCPRO also facilitates two key working groups to support the successful implementation of SFRF programs: an Interagency Recovery Working Group of recipients of SFRF funds and a Local Stakeholders Working Group of entities supporting capacity building, planning, and technical assistance for local units receiving Local Fiscal Recovery Funds (LFRF).
 Equity, evidence, and compliance are points of emphasis with both groups.